Skip to main content

 Nutrition and Disease Prevention

-In 2022, the Centers for Disease Control and Prevention (CDC) reported that almost 970,000 Americans died from strokes, diabetes and heart disease.
+In 2024, the U.S. Centers for Disease Control and Prevention (CDC) reported that almost 950,000 Americans died from strokes, diabetes and heart disease.
 These conditions, collectively known as cardiometabolic diseases, are among the leading causes of death in the United States.

-Though cardiometabolic diseases primarily damage the heart and circulatory system, they can also affect the liver, kidneys and nervous system.
-This means that surgeries and other treatments are often invasive and risky.
+Several risk factors associated with poor dietary habits increase the likelihood of cardiometabolic diseases, including high blood pressure, obesity and high cholesterol.
+While these diseases primarily damage the heart and circulatory system, they can also affect the liver, kidneys and nervous system.
+This means that surgeries and other treatments can be invasive and risky.
 Early detection and adherence to a heart-healthy or physician-prescribed diet can help people avoid these outcomes.

 Nutrition and Disease Management

-Nutrition doesn’t just play a role in disease prevention.
-Proper nutrition can also help people cope with existing health conditions, as well.
+Nutrition not only plays a role in disease prevention, but it also helps people cope with existing health conditions.
 While this includes cardiometabolic diseases and other diet-related conditions, it also includes conditions that aren’t always related to diet, such as cancer.

-According to a research review published in the Journal of Clinical Medicine, up to 80% of people with cancer experience malnourishment.
+According to a research review published in the Journal of Health, Population and Nutrition , up to 70% of people with cancer experience malnourishment.
 This can be the result of the disease itself, treatments such as chemotherapy or a combination of both.

 While malnourishment can adversely affect anyone, people experiencing it while battling cancer are at risk for: